playcanvas/playcanvas-jsdoc-template/README.md

     ./playcanvas-jsdoc-template/
     ./engine/

-Then edit `./engine/conf-api.json`, field `opts.template` to: `"../api-reference"` so it will use your local copy of templates for building docs, and then in `./engine/` run:
+Then edit `./engine/conf-api.json`, field `opts.template` to: `"../api-reference"` so it will use your local copy of templates for building the docs, and then in `./engine/` run:

     npm run docs